amanjpro/sbt-deploy-plugin/README.md

 `addSbtPlugin("me.amanj" %% "sbt-deploy" % "${VERSION_OF_THE_PLUGIN_HERE}")`

-Please not that this plugin works with both sbt `0.13.x` and `1.0.x`.
+Please note that this plugin works with both sbt `0.13.x` and `1.0.x`.

 This Plugin is composed of the following subplugins: